rafaelkyrdan/cypher/README.md

 *How to create secret key?*

 Go to the tab "secret key".
 You should follow the instructions step by step.
-Important: after the generation of public key you should send it to your partner.
-The third step: you should obtain the public key of your partner.
+Important: after the generation public key you should  send it to your partner.
+The third step: you should obtain the public key your partner.
 After creating a secret key you can begin to encrypt his data.
 Simple and clear description of how the algorithm allows the two sides to get secret key using a listening channel. http://www.youtube.com/watch?v=3QnD2c4Xovk

 *How to create crypto-text?*

 Make sure you and your partner have a shared secret key.
-Go to the tab "go".
+Go to the tab "cypher".
 Insert a text to the left text box and click "transform".
 For copy to clipboard click to the button "copy to clipboard".
 And send it to your partner.

 *How to decrypt text?*

 Make sure you and your partner have a shared secret key.
-Go to the tab "go".
-If it is necessary to change the direction of the encryption/defifrovaniya.
-Insert the encrypted text to the right text box and click "transform".
+Go to the tab "cypher".
+If it is necessary to change the direction of the encryption/decryption.
+Insert the encrypted text to the left text box and click "transform".
 In the right box should appear text.
 If  it is not readable, then you and your partner used a different secret keys.

 *Licence*